 “Bass Lake has a sweet charm that’s all its own, and Miller’s has been the perfect place for families to make happy summer memories together for almost four decades,” Miller says.

-Plus, you can rent (or buy) Pedego Electric Bikes at the resort by the hour, day or for multiple days.
-The bikes are $25 an hour, and $100 for the day.
-You actually can ride the bikes in manual mode or get a boost when you opt for the electric-powered ride.
-Cruise the south shore of Bass Lake on an electric bike and stop for a picnic lunch along the shoreline.
+Cruise the south shore of Bass Lake on your bike and stop for a picnic lunch along the shoreline.
 Or ride to nearby Willow Creek waterfalls for a hike or swim.

 And with Yosemite just down the road, it makes for a fantastic basecamp to see the park’s sights during the day and then leave the crowds and be home roasting s’mores in less than a half hour.